MicrosoftDocs/azure-docs/articles/digital-twins/tutorial-facilities-setup.md

 ### Explore the sample
 In the extracted sample folder, open the file **digital-twins-samples-csharp\digital-twins-samples.code-workspace** in Visual Studio Code.
 It contains two projects:

 * You can use the provisioning sample **occupancy-quickstart** to configure and provision a [spatial intelligence graph](concepts-objectmodel-spatialgraph.md#graph).
 This graph is the digitized image of your physical spaces and the resources in them.
 It uses an [object model](concepts-objectmodel-spatialgraph.md#model), which defines objects for a smart building.
-For a complete list of Digital Twins objects and REST APIs, visit [this REST API documentation](https://docs.westcentralus.azuresmartspaces.net/management/swagger) or the **Management API** URL that was created for [your instance](#deploy).
+For a complete list of Digital Twins objects and REST APIs, visit [this REST API documentation](https://docs.westcentralus.azuresmartspaces.net/management/swagger) or the Management API URL that was created for [your instance](#deploy).

-   To explore the sample to see how it communicates with your Digital Twins instance, you can start with the **_src\actions_** folder.
+   To explore the sample to see how it communicates with your Digital Twins instance, you can start with the **src\actions** folder.
 The files in this folder implement the commands that you will use in these tutorials:
-    - The *provisionSample.cs* file shows how to provision your spatial graph.
+    - The **provisionSample.cs** file shows how to provision your spatial graph.
-    - The *getSpaces.cs* file gets information about the provisioned spaces.
+    - The **getSpaces.cs** file gets information about the provisioned spaces.
-    - The *getAvailableAndFreshSpaces.cs* gets the results of a custom function called a user-defined function.
+    - The **getAvailableAndFreshSpaces.cs** file gets the results of a custom function called a user-defined function.
-    - The *createEndpoints.cs* creates endpoints to interact with other services.
+    - The **createEndpoints.cs** file creates endpoints to interact with other services.

 * The simulation sample **device-connectivity** simulates sensor data and sends it to the IoT hub that's provisioned for your Digital Twins instance.
-You will use this sample in [the next tutorial after you have provisioned your spatial graph](tutorial-facilities-udf.md#simulate).
-The sensor and device identifiers that you use to configure this sample should be the same as what you will use to provision your graph.
+You'll use this sample in [the next tutorial after you have provisioned your spatial graph](tutorial-facilities-udf.md#simulate).
+The sensor and device identifiers that you use to configure this sample should be the same as what you'll use to provision your graph.

 ### Configure the provisioning sample
 1. Open a command window and go to the downloaded sample.
 Run the following command: